Want to go on Safari?

-Every one of our safaris is comfortable, but depending on your budget, we can craft a safari that fits your comfort level.
+Each of our safaris is comfortable, but depending on your budget, we can craft a safari that fits your comfort level.
 We offer three levels: basic, standard, and luxury.
-Cell phone access is not common but that is improving.
-Internet access is rarely available for guests
+Cell phone access is not common, but that is improving.
+Internet access is rarely available for guests.

-Standard is our typical option.
-These safaris offer tent or thatch-hut lodging with running water, shower, and comfortable beds.
+- Standard is our most-chosen option.
+These safaris offer a tent or thatch-hut lodging with running water, shower, and comfortable beds.
 Most have electricity in the tent or available at a charging station.

 For those based in London, you have more options, and your decision may be based on the time you spend on safari and the time you wish to relax or tour other sites in Africa.

 If you prefer a private safari, as most of my guests do, I will prepare a custom safari itinerary.
-You may want to take a look at my webpage Destinations to see some itineraries I offer.
+Check out my Destinations to see some itineraries I offer.

-The answers to most questions come down to budget.
-My safari recommendations range US$6000-US$8000 per person, which includes all “in-country” transportation, accommodations, and most meals and drinks.
+Usually, the answers to most questions come down to budget.
+My safari recommendations range from US$6000-US$8000 per person, which includes all “in-country” transportation, accommodations, and most meals and drinks.

 International flights, tips/gratuities, and personal expenditures are not included.

 The answers to these questions provide a starting point to choose the safari that is right for you.

 The increasing demand for an Africa safari has moved the booking times up significantly from just two years ago.
 Many prime camps are already booked for 2020.
 My many good friends throughout Africa will help us with bookings.